TheoKondak/kanban-board/README.md

 ### Performance, Accessibility, SEO

-At the moment, there is no build version of the application - still some TSX issues to be fixed -, thus please do not take under consideration the **Performance** tests of the Google Lighthouse.
+At the moment, there is no build version of the application - still some TSX issues to be fixed -, thus the **Performance** tests of the Google Lighthouse are irrelevant.

 **Accessibility** testing yelds an 100% score, so no further improvements to be made.